OVERVIEW: The Manuel Rivera-Ortiz Foundation's film grants fund human interest documentary filmmaking.

 The foundation’s film program awards grants to documentary filmmakers.
 The Global Grant is a $5,000 award to one “short-short” documentary film project.
 According to the foundation, participants “must be committed to the field of reportage and documentary filmmaking.”

 Rivera-Ortiz’s Films on Human Importance and Impact is a relatively new documentary film grant program.
-Focusing on human interest pieces, this program is seeking out films “highlighting human unrest, forgotten communities, over-exploited people and environments impacted by war, poverty, famine, disease, exploitation and global distress.”
+Focusing on human interest pieces, this program seeks films “highlighting human unrest, forgotten communities, over-exploited people and environments impacted by war, poverty, famine, disease, exploitation and global distress.”
 This is a $5,000 grant, as well.

-To learn more about the types of projects that have received backing from Rivera-Ortiz Foundation, check out its Grant Recipients page.
+To learn more about the types of projects that the foundation has funded, check out its Grant Recipients page.

 The foundation announces calls for submission each year, typically on November 1, with an application deadline of March 31.
-Grantseekers should note that these dates are subject to change, so it's important to check the foundation’s website for current deadlines.
+Grant seekers should note that these dates are subject to change, so it is important to check the foundation’s website for current deadlines.